 The "Atlantic" Session

-Six hours of photography, one photographer, and a beautiful Portfolio Album!
+Eight hours of photography, one photographer, and a beautiful Portfolio Album

 Please feel free to call me, so I can hear more about your wedding day plans!
 (856) 220-3478

 Enshrouded in the turmoil of a terrible virus, I found the gift of time.
-I hope some other people did, too.
 With events and shooting sessions put on hold, myself, and many people without school or work, found themselves with free time on their hands.
 A LOT of free time.
 Time to reflect.
 Time to level off.
 Time for family.
 Time for bike rides and picnics in the yard.
 Time to look forward.